 Gareth Roberts is a writer and journalist.
 He has a weekly column for the Spectator and writes regularly for UnHerd and Spiked.
 His television writing credits include Coronation Street, Emmerdale and Doctor Who.

-An SNP MP since 2015, Joanna Cherry KC has served as Justice spokesperson for the SNP Group at Westminster and is a practising Scottish Advocate.
+An SNP MP from 2015-2024, Joanna Cherry KC served as Justice spokesperson for the SNP Group at Westminster and is a practising Scottish Advocate.

 Murdo Fraser has been MSP for Mid Scotland and Fife since 2001.
 He is currently the Scottish Conservatives spokesman on Covid Recovery, having previously held a variety of roles in the Party, including Deputy Leader.